barelyhuman/reaper.is/pages/writing/20240213-i-circled-back-to-preact.md

 This was a lower effort since I didn't have to implement most of the basics of a meta framework from scratch and instead just write a plugin for vite.
-This didn't sit with the plainjs mentality but was necessary to be able to quickly evalute the usability of my love for ArrowJS.
+This didn't sit with the plainjs mentality but was necessary to be able to quickly evaluate the usability of my love for ArrowJS.

 ## ArrowJS